VIAME/VIAME/doc/manuals/_generated/processes/video_input.rst

    "frame_time", "0.03333333", "NO", "Inter frame time in seconds.
 If the input video stream does not supply frame |br|\ times, this value is used to create a default timestamp.
 If the video stream has |br|\ frame times, then those are used."
    "video_filename", "(no default value)", "NO", "Name of video file."
+   "video_reader", "(no default value)", "NO", "Name of video input algorithm.
+Name of the video reader algorithm plugin is |br|\ specified as video_reader:type = <algo-name>"

 Input Ports
 -----------